 Jerusalem today is one of the most unsafe places in the world!
 What a total change this will be—and it is a type of how the whole world will one day dwell in peace and safety.
 Verse 8 describes literal waters, and what must be the waters of God’s Spirit (John 7:38-39) going forth from Jerusalem.

-At this time, all nations will learn to keep the Feast of Tabernacles.
-There will be no exceptions.
+At this time, people from many nations will learn to keep the Feast of Tabernacles.
 Notice this plain prophecy: “And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles” (Zech.
 14:16).

-Before continuing, we must ask directly, why would God require that the Feast of Tabernacles be kept in the Millennium if it is not incumbent on Christians today to observe it?
+Before continuing, we must ask directly, why would God require that the Feast of Tabernacles be kept under His Kingdom if it is not incumbent on Christians today to observe it?
 Remember, we have seen that He ordained it—and all His annual Feasts—to be observed forever.
-What honest person can believe that Christians do not now need to do what every human being on Earth will be required to do for 1,000 years?
+What honest person can believe that Christians do not now need to do what every human being on Earth will be required to do at that time?
 However, some will continue to believe that Christ “nailed them to the cross.”

-Isaiah 66:23 shows that the weekly Sabbath will also be kept during the Millennium.
+Isaiah 66:23 shows that the weekly Sabbath will also be kept during this time.
 Yet, many who know of this verse, and its plain meaning, refuse to keep God’s Sabbath today.
 They would rather find excuses to explain why God has no such requirement during the “Christian age” or “dispensation.”

-We next ask: What will happen to those nations that refuse to obey God’s command to assemble at the Feast of Tabernacles?
-Now continue in Zechariah 14: “And it shall be, that whoso will not come up of all the families [nations] of the earth unto Jerusalem to worship the King, the Lord of hosts, even upon them shall be no rain.
+We next ask: What will happen to nations that disobey God’s command to assemble at the Feast?
+Continue in Zechariah 14: “And it shall be, that whoso will not come up of all the families [nations] of the earth unto Jerusalem to worship the King, the Lord of hosts, even upon them shall be no rain.
 And if the family of Egypt go not up, and come not, that have no rain; there shall be the plague, wherewith the Lord will smite the heathen that come not up to keep the feast of tabernacles.
 This shall be the punishment of Egypt, and the punishment of all nations that come not up to keep the feast of tabernacles” (vs. 17-19).

 Some nations will dig in their heels and refuse to obey God.
 The punishment will be severe for those who think it not necessary to keep the Feast.
 Eventually, the whole world will learn the benefits and experience the joy that comes from celebrating the wonderful meaning that this Feast represents.
 They will learn why God instructs His people to rejoice when they observe it.